1964 Ethiopian–Somali Border War: Ogaden Somalis

 It was widely recognized during the Khartoum negotiations that any peace accord with the Somali government would not halt the Ogaden insurgency and numerous international observers professed the belief that no genuine lasting progress could be made unless a degree of recognition was given to the nature of the Ogaden liberation movement, which many regarded by many as a genuine independence movement.
-These concerns were confirmed following signing of the peace accord between Somalia and Ethiopia, when leader of the Ogaden insurgents Muktal Dalhir declared he would ignore the truce, stating:“My people are under no one's jurisdiction and take orders from no one but me.
+These concerns were confirmed following signing of the peace accord between Somalia and Ethiopia, when leader of the Ogaden insurgency Muktal Dahir declared he would ignore the truce, stating:"My people are under no one's jurisdiction and take orders from no one but me.
 We have no intention of observing any cease-fire.
 Our fight with Ethiopia has nothing to do with Somalia.
-We are indifferent to the government position, though we still expect and hope our movement will be recognized both by Somalia and by the world.”After the war the Ethiopian military once again began taking punitive measures against the Somalis of the Ogaden.
-In May and July 1964, over 22,000 domestic animals were either killed or confiscated by Ethiopian troops, devastating Somali nomads’ most precious source of income, resulting in what amounted to economic warfare on the nomadic way of life.
-The Ethiopian government also introduced a new policy of land registration to encourage Amhara farmers to resettle in the valuable pasturelands in and around the Ogaden that were used by Somali nomads’ herds as grazing areas.
+We are indifferent to the government position, though we still expect and hope our movement will be recognized both by Somalia and by the world."After the war the Ethiopian military once again began taking punitive measures against the Somalis of the Ogaden.
+In May and July 1964, over 22,000 domestic animals were either killed or confiscated by Ethiopian troops, devastating Somali nomads' most precious source of income, resulting in what amounted to economic warfare on the nomadic way of life.
+The Ethiopian government also introduced a new policy of land registration to encourage Amhara farmers to resettle in the valuable pastureland's in and around the Ogaden that were used by Somali nomads' herds as grazing areas.
 Under the new laws, nomads had no recognized claim to these territory and were harassed by the military as a result.
 Wells frequented by Somali nomads were poisoned, and new ones were created for the incoming migration of Amhara farmers.
 For nearly a year after the war, most major Somali towns in the Ogaden were under military administration and curfew.

 Operation Mäbräq (Operation Lightning)

-Believing that Somalia would strike again in the near future, Ethiopian officials prepared a plan in late 1964 called Operation Mäbräq (Operation Lightning).
+Ethiopian officials prepared a plan in late 1964 called Operation Mäbräq (Operation Lightning).
 Concealed in total secrecy, the operation planned out the destruction of Somalia's military capacity and detailed an occupation of the former British Somaliland, to be invoked in the event of a Somali invasion.
 Two years later, another pair of similar operations, Wall and Bunker, were drafted.